whatthw/CSST106-CS4B-BAUTISTA--ECXER-MP-MIDTERM-COMPILATION/README.md

 # CSST106-CS4B-BAUTISTA--ECXER-MP-MIDTERM-COMPILATION

-#### This is the compillation of task consis of 3 machine problem , 2 exercise task and the requarment for the midterm examination.
+#### This is the compilation of tasks consisting of 3 machine problems, 2 exercise tasks, and the requirement for the midterm examination.

-### All of the document is properly compliled including the documentation and Output of each task that can be located to there respaected folder.
+### All of the documents are properly compiled, including the documentation and Output of each task, which can be located in their respective folders